-FIG. 2.
-Mechanical frequency shift (a) and damping rate (b) as a function of the cavity detuning for different feedback delays.
-The data points correspond to the results of Lorentzian fits to the mechanical power spectral density.
-The solid lines correspond to the theoretical predictions in Eqs.
-(B23) and (B24) evaluated at $\omega = \Omega_m$ with no free parameters.
-The detuning axis is calibrated from the measured linewidth in the single-pass interaction (dashed red line). (c) The mechanical linewidth at a detuning of $\Delta/\kappa = -0.57$ for the different fibres and respective delays.
+FIG. 4.
+Mechanical frequency shift (a) and damping rate (b) as a function of the phase of the auxiliary local oscillator.
+The red dotted lines correspond to the broadening expected in the absence of feedback, but with an equivalent power in a single beam.
+The solid lines correspond to Eqs.
+(B27) and (B28) evaluated at $\omega = \Omega_m$ with no free parameters.
+The solid line in (b) is set to zero for negative values (dashed line), where the mechanical oscillator is driven by the feedback.